Sick leave in the United States: Mississippi

 Mississippi does not require paid sick leave and preempts local government from requiring it.

 Missouri

 Missouri does not require paid sick leave and preempts local government from requiring it.

 Montana

 Montana does not require paid sick leave.

 Nebraska

-Nebraska does not require paid sick leave.
+Nebraska does not currently require paid sick leave.
+However, in 2024, voters approved a law to require businesses to provided paid sick days.
+This law will take effect in October 2025.

 Nevada

 Companies with 50 or more employees are required to give full-time employees sick leave.
 Temporary or seasonal employees are not included.
 Workers earn 0.01923 hours of paid leave for every hour worked, which can be used after 90 days of employment.
 Unused hours carry over.

 New Hampshire

 New Hampshire does not require paid sick leave.

 New Jersey

 All companies are required to give up to 40 hours of paid sick leave per year for both full- and part-time employees, except per diem healthcare employees and unionized construction workers.
 Eligible employees earn one hour of paid sick leave for evert 30 hours worked and can use it after 120 days after being hired.
 Unused time can be carried over.
 Local governments are preempted from creating their own requirements.